Chachran Sharif: Courts

-Area politicians

-Local Politicians are Sardar jam Ishaq pahur,Jam Khalid Jamil Pahore,Ahmad Khan Lound Advocate, Sahibzada Iqbal Fareed Koreja, Jam Ghulam Mohammed Khalti, Asif Basheer Khan Ghori, Sahibzada Muhammad Fareed Koreja, Sardar Fawad Ahmad Khan Lound Advocate, Sardar Shahzad Ahmad Khan Lound are some famous politicians of town Chacharan Sharif area.

-Sahibzada Muhammad Fareed Koreja was recently elected Chairman of the town.

-Town is located the Constituency from where Currently elected MNA is the Minister of Development and elected MPA is the Finance Minister of Punjab.
-Mr. Khusro Bakhtiar & Mr. Hashim Jawan Bakhat respectively.
-In Past Elected MNA'S & MPA"s are also served Pakistan as Ministers Like Makhdoom Shahaab-Ul-Deen, Mian Abdul Sataar, Sadrdar Mohammed Nawaz Khan, Mian Shafee Mohammed and many more famous names of Pakistani Politics.

 Major tribes

-The main clans of the Chachran area are the pahore,Chachar, Syed, Malik Sulangi, Malik Balhara, Mirani, Ghouri, Koreja, Gishkori, soomro, Qureshi, Pahur, Awan, Dashti, Chachar, Mughal, Khawaja, Mian, Rajput, Bhatti, Baloch, Arain, Jat, Jam, Abbasi, Malik, Jatoi, Gharro, Mirani, Khokhar and Patafi.
+The main clans of the Chachran area are the [Pahore], Syed, Khosa, Malik Solangi, Malik Balhara, Mirani, Ghouri, Koreja, Gishkori, Soomro, Qureshi, Chachar, Awan, Dashti, Mughal, Khawaja, Mian, Rajput, Bhatti, Baloch, Arain, Jat, Jam, Abbasi, Malik, Jatoi, Gharro, Mirani, Khokhar and Patafi.
 Prior to the partition of British India in 1947, at least one third of the population consisted of Hindus with predominance of Aroras who conducted much of the business and finance of the town.
 They left for India after the 1947 partition.

-Sport in Chachran Sharif

-Cricket

-The game of Cricket is widely played in the city, and the community of the city thoroughly enjoys it as an enjoyable alternative in terms of recreation.
-The city is home to many talented cricketers of Pakistan.
-The city once used to host a large cricket ground, which was generally maintained by the mayor of the city and the town committee as well as prominent members of the city community.
-However, the municipality later demolished the ground and constructed a central park, much to the dismay of some people and their demands.

 Famous places and tourist attractions

-One of the famous tourist attractions of the city is the Minchan Bund of Chachran Sharif.
+One of the famous tourist attractions of the city is the BeNazir Bridge of Chachran Sharif.
 Khawaja Ghulam Farid Saran was built in the eighteenth century.
 The building structure is a blend of multi-cultural architecture, incorporating a typical eighteenth-century design as well as a traditional touch of both old and modern form of Pakistani architecture.
 Along With, Bank of the Indus River is the attraction for all tourists visiting town pertaining to the natural landscaping and attractable locations for a fresh breath and peace of Mind.

 Education

 The government high schools for girls & boys are both separately providing education in many disciplines.
-There are many private schools also providing quality education such as saeedia fareedia high school etc.
+There are many private schools also providing quality education.